 Not all AI pharmacists take the form of robots in a pharmacy; many exist as software assistants working behind the scenes or even interacting with patients.
 These AI-driven assistants function as virtual team members, helping to manage the medication-use process end-to-end.
 They are often part of comprehensive pharmacy safety platforms that integrate with electronic health records and pharmacy management systems.
 For example, Sully offers an AI-powered pharmacy technician agent that can handle a broad range of pharmacy tasks.
 This system is designed to support human pharmacists by performing the routine but critical jobs with a high level of accuracy and consistency.
 It’s essentially an AI pharmacist software solution that augments the pharmacy workforce.
 A sophisticated AI pharmacy agent like Sully’s is programmed to:

-• Assist patients with inquiries: Via chat or phone, answering common questions about medications using its knowledge base, and knowing when to escalate more complex questions to a pharmacist.
+Assist patients with inquiries: Via chat or phone, answering common questions about medications using the knowledge base, and knowing when to escalate more complex questions to a pharmacist.

 By taking on these responsibilities, AI assistants ensure that nothing slips through the cracks.
 They are detail-oriented and consistent.
 Patients benefit because their prescriptions can be processed more quickly and accurately, and they can get assistance 24/7 through automated channels.
 At the same time, pharmacists benefit by having their workload lightened.
 They can focus on clinical decision-making and patient consultation.